margaretfoster/irtm_benchmarks/README.md

 ## Introduction

 This repository hosts R code to benchmark the performance of the IRT-M dimensionality reduction algorithm.
-For runtime considerations, the code in this repository presents the performance of IRT-M across a wide range of specifications.
+For runtime considerations, the code in this repository only presents the performance of IRT-M across a wide range of specifications.
 Comparisons to the closest alternative models, Bayesian Confirmatory Factor Analysis and Bayesian Structural Equation Modeling, can be seen in a companion repository, https://github.com/margaretfoster/irtm_bcfa_comp

+To replicate our analysis, run: `Master_Rep_IRTM_JSS.R` which calls the simulation and visualization scripts located in the `code/` subdirectory.
+Simulation results are all stored in `simulations/`

 The simulation design has three components: